BETIF-DIFAET/Documentation/docs/source/user_guide.rst

 ..
 IMPORTANT::
    To connect via ssh to the BETIF-DIFAET machine, you need to stay within the **INFN Bologna network** (either physically or through a VPN connection).

+   **Contact the BETIF-DIFAET administrators to obtain the cluster machine IP address.**

 In order to access the Jupyterhub instance now, an user would need to connect via ssh to the BETIF-DIFAET machine and bind a port through the ``-D``  flag: